Vacheprime/xmlcoms/README.md

 A Go package for XML communication via TCP

 ## Prepended strings meaning
-This is to make the reading of RFC 6120 easier to read, by having these prepended streams available while developing :
+This is to make the reading of RFC 6120 easier by having these prepended streams available while developing :

 - C: = a client